usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ## OSCAL namespace

-Conformant (valid) OSCAL documents will not contain elements not described in the OSCAL specification.
-While OSCAL may be mixed with other tag sets or extended, neither of these uses is described by this document, which provides only bare-bones information about the OSCAL "core".
+Conformant (valid) OSCAL documents will not contain elements not described in this document.
+While OSCAL may be mixed with other tag sets or extended, neither of these uses is described here: this document provides only basic information about the OSCAL "core".

 The element population of an OSCAL document (set) may be determined by means of XPath `distinct-values(//*/node-name())`, or analogous query.